The Wall Tent Shop Wilderness Tent

 Coming back to a warm wall tent in the middle of the day and at night and keeping warm and dry the whole time is something I have missed!
 I felt spoiled, to say the least!
 With temperatures below 20 degrees, we would get about 4-5 hours of burn time out of old pine that was laying around the campsite.
 Not the best wood to burn but it was readily available.

 The stove performed as expected but I would recommend bringing better quality wood along on your trips if you have the room.
 On day three of the hunt, the stove became difficult to use.
 Each time the door of the stove was opened smoke would fill the tent.
 Something wasn’t right.
 Upon further inspection of the stove pipe I noticed the screen on the rain cap on the top of the pipe outside the tent was clogged with soot and this didn’t allow the smoke to escape as it should.
+Unfortunately, I missed the safety warning on the Wilderness stove page “Remember to check your spark arrestor daily and clean spark arrestor as required”.
 I took that off and cleaned it up and things were back in working order.
 If this would not have been noticed this could be a dangerous situation putting gases into the tent.
 I will definitely be watching this more closely in the future!

 The added bonus of going with the water tank on the side of the stove is a huge advantage!
 Always having hot water was something that I wasn’t used to but sure makes things that much more comfortable for many reasons!